nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 #### 3.1.3 Removing quantity from an item: `remove-i`

-Removes a specified quantity of an existing item from OneShelf.
+Removes a specified quantity of an existing item from **OneShelf**.

 Format: `remove-i INDEX q/QUANTITY`
 * Subtracts `QUANTITY` from the current quantity of an item at the specified `INDEX`.